gokul-uf/gpu-hog/README.md

 3. Lines starting with `#` and empty lines are ignored

 ## TODOs
-1. Incorporate using `hog` as a decorator to make it more
+1. Incorporate using `hog` as a decorator to make it more flexible
 2. Allow users to override default task to be done for each job
+3. Hooks, both pre-run and post-run (for things like email alerts, logging to a DB .etc)
-3. Use `multiprocessing.logging` instead of `print` statements
+4. Use `multiprocessing.logging` instead of `print` statements
-4. Allow changing GPUs available at runtime through a `gpu_file` argument
+5. Allow changing GPUs available at runtime through a `gpu_file` argument
-5. Have a test suite
+6. Have a test suite